SORMAS-Foundation/SORMAS-Project/docs/SERVER_UPDATE.md

 If you are **not** using [SORMAS-Docker](https://github.com/SORMAS-Foundation/SORMAS-Docker), please follow the [Payara migration guide](SERVER_UPDATE.md#how-to-migrate-to-new-payara-server).

 ### 1.89.0
-Deploying this release will increase the postgres version to 14.
-At least Ubuntu LTS 20 (or 18 with postgres 12 from APT) is needed.
+When upgrading to postgres version 14 make sure you have at least Ubuntu LTS 20 (or 18 with postgres 12 from APT) is needed.

 ## Automatic Server Update
 * Navigate to the  folder containing the unzipped deploy files: